Hispano-Suiza HS.404: U.S. production

 In April 1942 a copy of the British Mk.II was sent to the U.S. for comparison.
 The British version used a slightly shorter chamber and did not have the same problems as the U.S. version of the cannon.
 The U.S. declined to modify the chamber of their version but nonetheless made other modifications to create the unreliable M2.
 By late 1942 the USAAF had 40 million rounds of ammunition stored but the guns remained unsuitable.
 The U.S. Navy had been trying to switch to using cannon on all its combat aircraft throughout the war but the conversion never occurred.
 As late as December 1945 the U. S. Army Chief of Ordnance was still attempting to complete additional changes to the design to allow it to enter service.
 Some variations of the 20 mm guns used on the Lockheed P-38 Lightning aircraft were produced by International Harvester.
 The P-38's nose-mounted M2 featured a built-in cocking system and could simply be re-cocked in flight after a misfire, which made them less of a problem than with other aircraft.

-The U.S. followed the British development closely and when the Mk.V was designed, the Americans followed suit with the A/N M3 but unreliability continued.
-After the war the United States Air Force (USAF) adopted a version of the M3 cannon as the M24, similar in most respects except for the use of the addition of electrical cocking, allowing the gun to re-cock over a lightly struck round.
+The U.S. followed the British development closely, and when the Mk.V was designed the Americans followed suit with the A/N M3, but unreliability continued.
+After the war the United States Air Force (USAF) adopted a version of the M3 cannon as the M24, similar in most respects except for the addition of electrical cocking, allowing the gun to re-cock over a lightly struck round.
 The problems of the American weapons led to most U.S. fighters being equipped with the AN/M2 .50 cal Browning light-barrel machine gun throughout the war.

 Post-war development

 After the war, the Hispano variants disappeared fairly quickly as fighter armament due to the introduction of revolver cannon, based on the prototype versions of the un-built German wartime Mauser MG 213 design.
 The British introduced the powerful revolving 30 mm ADEN cannon in most of their post-war aircraft, while the French used the similar DEFA cannon, firing similar ammunition.
 The USAF introduced the 20 mm M39 cannon to replace the M24, while the Navy combined the original Hispano design with a lighter round for better muzzle velocity in the Colt Mk 12 cannon.
-As a ground vehicle-mounted gun, either anti-aircraft or as a general-purpose autocannon, the HS.404 lasted into the 1960s.
-A powered turret variant is still in production in Honduras and is used as a light anti-aircraft gun by the army and navy in several nations.
+As a ground vehicle-mounted anti-aircraft or general-purpose autocannon, the HS.404 was used into the 1960s.
+A powered turret variant remained in production in Honduras, used as a light anti-aircraft gun by the armies and navies of several nations.
 The AN/M3 was developed into the Mk12 Colt 20 mm automatic cannon, one of the main weapons on boats of the Mobile Riverine Force in the Vietnam War and also used on some larger amphibious ships.